Engineer152/wz-data/README.md

-# wz-data
+# Warzone Game Data

-Warzone Game Data
+This is to provide WZ ID data for COD: Warzone